Q1. How many places are open to public application in 2024 – 2025?

 A A student can apply our school and other government aided schools simultaneously.
 However, if an S1 place at our school is accepted by the parent and the letter of undertaking has been signed, the student has to give up the place at other government aided schools.

 Q4.
 How do you select students for interview?

 A Selection for an interview is based on students' primary school academic results, conduct, school comments, co-curricular activities and community service.

 Q5.
 When is the interview?

-The first-round interview will be held on 11th December, 2021.
+A The first-round interview will be held on 9th December, 2023.
 After the first-round interview, short-listed applicants will be invited for an individual interview.

 Q6.
 How are the interview conducted?